MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/configure-your-app-to-receive-dev-center-notifications.md

 ---
-Description: Learn how to register your UWP app to receive push notifications that you send from Partner Center.
+description: Learn how to register your UWP app to receive push notifications that you send from Partner Center.
 title: Configure your app for targeted push notifications ms.date: 02/08/2017 ms.topic: article